dmmudhan/feedback-rewriter-gpt/README.md

 - 🎯 Tone Precision – 5 adaptive tones (Friendly, Firm, Empathetic, Professional, Enthusiastic) to match any workplace context
 - 🌍 Multilingual Support – Write and reframe in 12+ languages with native expressions and cultural nuance
 - 📧 Email Format Mode – Generate ready-to-send emails with proper greeting, body, and closing
+- 🌍 Effortless Sharing – Easily share your refined feedback on Twitter, LinkedIn, and Facebook with a single click.
 - 📊 User History & Export – Track your communication evolution and export your rewrites
 - 🌟 Social Proof Engine – “What Others Say” displays top-rated community feedback with sorting, styling, and fallbacks
 - 🔁 Feedback Loop Built-In – Users can submit feedback that instantly appears in the public feed (CSV + Google Sheets sync)